Photo of Professor Amel Alghrani

 Personal Statement

-Amel is currently researching laws and policy surrounding education and healthcare for children and with Special Education Needs and Disabilities (SEND) (including School Exclusions, Education Health Care Plans, right to specialist education, reasonable adjustments in schools etc).
-In 2022 Amel, alongside Dr Emma Ashworth (LJMU), Prof. Lucy Bray ( Edge Hill) and Joanna Kirkby (LJMU) completed a NIHR funded project on the impact of the pandemic on Children with SEND.
-Her aim with her research in this domain is that it influences law, policy and national debate around how children with SEND (and their parents/carers/families) are supported and that it has a positive impact on their lives.
+Amel has recently expanded her research focus to encompass education law and the education and healthcare rights of children and young people with Special Education Needs and Disabilities (SEND).
+In 2021-22, Amel, alongside Dr Emma Ashworth (LJMU), Prof. Lucy Bray ( Edge Hill) and Joanna Kirkby (LJMU) completed a NIHR funded project on the impact of the pandemic on children with SEND.
+This project was shortlisted and won both the Track Impact’s global people’s choice award for ‘most engaging impact project’ (2022) and The North West Coast Innovation award for ‘Tackling Health Inequalities’ (June 2023) and was commended by The University of Liverpool Staff Awards (2023) for 'Research Impact of the Year'.
+Amel's aim with her research in this domain is that it has real world impact and influences law, policy and national debate around how children and young people with SEND (and their parents/carers/families) are supported and that it has a positive impact on their lives.
+Her research findings have directly informed policy decisions, as evidenced by their inclusion in government publications, such as the Government Education Committee (2020), HL Select Committee (2023), and Government SEND Green Paper (2023).

 Prizes or Honours